MIT-LCP/physionet-build/GuideForNewDevelopers.md

 python3 --version
 ```

-### 1.3.2 Install git
+#### 2.3.2 Install git

-Git is free and open source software for distributed version control.
-We will use it later to clone the Physio-net project to our system, and you can also use it to submit your contribution to the project.
+Git is free and open-source software for distributed version control.
+We will use it later to clone the PhysioNet project to our system, and you can also use it to submit your contribution to the project.
-Here are few resources to learn about git [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F), [w3schools](https://www.w3schools.com/git/)
+Here are a few resources to learn about git [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F), [w3schools](https://www.w3schools.com/git/)

 ```sh
 sudo apt install git
 ```

-To verify git is installed correctly, you can run the following in terminal
+To verify git is installed correctly, you can run the following in the terminal

 ```sh
 git --version
 ```

-### 1.3.3 Install sqlite3
+#### 2.3.3 Install sqlite3

 The physionet-build uses sqlite3 as a quick database for local setup.
-Lets install that
+Let's install that

 ```sh
 sudo apt install sqlite3
 ```

-### 1.3.4 Install VSCode
+#### 2.3.4 Install VSCode

-To setup, VSCode, you can download the .deb package from [official link](https://code.visualstudio.com/) and install directly on your Linux with the following the instructions [here](https://code.visualstudio.com/docs/setup/linux)
+To set up, VSCode, you can download the .deb package from [official link](https://code.visualstudio.com/) and install it directly on your Linux by the following instructions [here](https://code.visualstudio.com/docs/setup/linux)

 ```sh